potato1996/HomePageDevel/setup_cuda.md

 Just use Ubuntu built-in 3rd party driver installer:

-system settings - software update - additional driver - selece the version we need
+System Settings - Software Update - Additional Drivers - selece the version we need

 or